Charts / Trends

 Duration chart shows you the evolution of your sleep lengths.

-• Light green line: Either shows actual duration (when date range is quarter-year or lower) on a given day or a 30-day average (when date range is half-year or higher).
+• The line either shows actual duration (when date range is quarter-year or lower) on a given day or a 30-day average (when date range is half-year or higher).

 • Actual duration: Each point corresponds to the sleep duration on that day.